IMPORTANT UPDATES

 5. Avoid other sick people as much as possible.

-6. Follow respiratory etiquette, and watch your distance.
+6. Follow respiratory etiquette

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.